hobson/hobson.github.io/_posts/2016-02-11-Hack-University-Machine-Learning-01-Introduction.md

 ---

-In some ways, machine learning is automated data science.
+- Machine learning is like automated Data Science
-But you can't automate all of Data Science.
+- But you can't automate it all
-Machine's need a lot of help from humans.
+- Machine's need a lot of help

-In future sessions we'll learn about [generative models](0X-NLP-generative-models.md)
+- In future sessions we'll learn about [generative models](0X-NLP-generative-models.md)
-But, for now, Data Scientists still have jobs.
+- For now, Data Scientists still have jobs

 ---